-What does an apostrophe have to do with Jesus and that room in Jerusalem?
-Well, I think most of us slip into thinking this is the end of the story - Thomas is convinced, Thomas believes in Jesus, everybody goes home happy, ta-da - the end.
-Even the closing two verses of the chapter fall into this same state of blissful ending ... providing a wrap-up kind of atmosphere, with what sounds a lot like a final footnote, that even the NRSV titles with a concluding "The Purpose of This Book".
-True, there is another chapter that follows, with accounts of more appearances of Jesus to his disciples, but there is a certain finality to the verse "But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name."
+Now here's where the apo-strophe becomes relevant.
+I think most of us slip into thinking this is the end of the story - Thomas is convinced, Thomas believes in Jesus, the end.
+Even the closing two verses of the chapter provide a wrap-up kind of atmosphere, with what sounds a lot like a final footnote, that even the NRSV titles with a concluding "The Purpose of This Book".
+There is another chapter that follows, with accounts of more appearances of Jesus to his disciples, but there is a certain finality to the verse "But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name."

 But let's apply that apostrophe - let's turn it around.
 Let's view Thomas' statement of belief as being not so much that he believed in Jesus (which he certainly did), but that he believed he could live with that knowledge.
 Now what we have is not an ending, but a beginning.
 This is the most pivotal moment and point of the whole Christ story.
-Here is the moment when the signs of death become the signs of life, and a believer inherits that life.
 This is the moment when the disciples are transformed into the apostles (literally, "sent back" or "sent against" or "sent out").
 This is that moment when they had to start to come to terms with the fact that their belief in Jesus was not just a "Hosanna" kind of joy ride, but that they had committed their entire life to him.
-Thomas may well have been the first to see clearly the depth of and the significance of what believing in the resurrection of Jesus might entail, the kind of commitment called for.
+Thomas may well have been the first to see clearly the depth of and the significance of what believing in the resurrection of Jesus might entail.

-In our 21^{st} Century, highly-independent mind set that sounds a bit like a life sentence in prison, doesn't it - committing one's whole life entirely to Jesus.
+In our 21st Century, highly-independent mind set that sounds a bit like a life sentence in prison, doesn't it - committing one's whole life entirely to Jesus.
 But certainly that's what the early disciples of Jesus did, but instead of seeing it as giving up life, they clearly understood it as having received life, new and meaningful and fulfilling life.
 These encounters with the risen Christ were for them, and for us, not the end of the story but just the momentous beginning of a life-long story.
 "That you may believe ... and that you may have life".
-That is not so much a summary of what had happened as it is a statement of purpose of what will happen.
+That is not a summary of what had happened, it is a statement of purpose of what will happen.

-It's amazing to see how the church, and by that I mean most of the Western or North American church, has lost sight of what Thomas - and the other disciples - saw.
-Somehow the church - and that includes us - drifted into a misunderstanding that being a follower of Christ, a Christian, was about membership, was about a kind of status that could be claimed or conferred.
-Churches of all kinds across our land fell into what is now being described as a "membership model"; indeed, our whole denomination is still somewhat geared that way.
+It's amazing to see how the church, and by that I mean most of the Western or North American church, has lost sight of what Thomas (and the other disciples) saw.
+Somehow we (again, a very broad 'we', but one that includes ourselves) drifted into a misunderstanding that being a follower of Christ, a Christian, was about membership, was a kind of status that could be claimed or conferred.
+Churches of all kinds across our land fell into what is now being described as a "membership model"; indeed, our whole denomination is somewhat geared that way.
 Statistics are kept and reported on members, and great attention has been paid to Reg Bibby's observations and conclusions as to the trends of those statistics.
-The general belief is that "bigger is better, bigger is more successful."
+Some church growth strategies even attempt to identify with great clarity several categories of congregations based on size, and some congregations or at least church leaders have fallen into the trap of thinking that changing the nature of the congregation to the one of the next higher size will automatically cause the congregation to grow to be that large.